mrspecht/mrspecht/README.md

 ## About me

-I’m Andre Specht, an Instructor and Developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
-With a background in education, coding, and design, I’m passionate about making complex topics accessible and creating learning experiences that truly make a difference.
+I’m Andre Specht, an instructor and developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
+With a background spanning education, coding, and design, I’m passionate about making complex topics accessible and designing learning experiences that develop practical expertise.

-Over the years, I’ve worked with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for careers in software development and digital innovation.
-Currently, I mentor future developers by teaching web technologies and programming in ways that are approachable and aligned with real industry needs.
+Over the years, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for careers in software development and digital innovation.
+Currently, I mentor aspiring developers by teaching web technologies and programming in ways that are approachable and aligned with real industry needs.

-My focus is on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.
-Beyond helping people grow and succeed, I stay active as a developer — building everything from personal websites to complex web applications.
-These real-world experiences keep my problem-solving skills sharp and continuously shape the practical insights I bring to my teaching.
+Beyond empowering others to learn and grow, I stay active as a developer — building everything from personal websites to complex web applications.
+These real-world projects sharpen my problem-solving skills and guide the practical insights I share with learners across Canada.

 <br />